uff20xd/True-Chaos/True Chaos/Abilities and Characters/Templates/Documentation of Characters.md

 tags:
 Rank:
 ---
-**Orderset: "name"  | Type: "type of Orderset"
+**Orderset: "name"  | Type: "type of Oktae"
 Innate Chaos:  "Number"

 # Notes
 ## Read this first!!!
 ___
-The Parentheses behind the function name stands for when the function is achieved.
+The Parentheses behind the Branch name stands for the generation of the Branch

-Base-As soon as the soul matures
+Base - 0th generation

-Alpha is never achieved by most people and requires a bit of training
+Alpha - 1st generation

-Beta requires lots of hard training
+Beta - 2nd generation

-Epsilon is rare af and requires about 40 years of training to get
+Epsilon - 3rd generation

-Gamma functions you aint seeing if you aren't in the top 50 at least.
-200 years at least.
-Also pretty rare to actually appear in fully manifested Ordersets.
+Gamma Branches are a bit different as they are a stepping stone to non chaotic spaces.
 ___
 ## Plot
 ### Personality